Iximiel/plumed2/plugins/fireCoord/Readme.md

     ] = work(diff, trueindexes, myPBC);
 ```

- - coordinaton, __alreeady reduced__*
+ - coordinaton, __already reduced__*
  - the virial/box derivative, __already reduced__*
  - the atoms derivatives, __not reduced__

-The derivatives need a slightly different recipe for each of the three implementation, and in hte case of the single group coordination we need to slightly massage also the virial and the coordination
+The derivatives need a slightly different recipe for each of the three implementations, and in the case of the single group coordination we need to slightly massage also the virial and the coordination.

+We will need to change the derivatives to `(3,nat,1,1)` by transposing them in order to have the data ordered in the way that is in a `std::vector<PLMD::Vector>`

 #### PAIR